tasnyc/gke-gcp2aws/README.md

 ## Description

 This is a Docker image that runs on GKE that can be used to test connectivity to AWS using Google Service Account Unique ID in a AWS Role Trusted Relationships using AssumeRoleWithWebIdentity.
-Once connectivity is confirmed you can test scripts as needed to make sure everythin is working as expected.
-For example maybe you want to pull in some objects from an AWS S3 bucket and parse some info from those objects.
+Once connectivity is confirmed you can test scripts as needed to make sure everything is working as expected.
+For examplei, maybe you want to pull in some objects from an AWS S3 bucket and parse some info from those objects.

 Docker image is hosted in [Docker Hub](https://hub.docker.com/repository/docker/tasnyc/gke2aws-image/general).